Rocky Mountain Columbine

 - Is Rocky Mountain Columbine good for the Colorado Front Range?

-- Yes.
-Rocky Mountain Columbine is included in the Front Range Plant Finder as a perennial suited to Colorado's Front Range.
+- Yes, Rocky Mountain Columbine is a well-suited perennial for Colorado's Front Range.

 - How big does Rocky Mountain Columbine get?